Graduate Students

 Alumni

-Soomin Song (MA, PhD Candidate at University of Massachusetts Amherst, Communication Studies, 2024 Fall)
+Soomin Song (MA, PhD Candidate at University of Massachusetts Amherst, Communication Studies, 2024 Fall, (On leave))

 Soomin is currently a graduate student in Sociology at Korea University and has a bachelor's degree in Sociology and GLEAC(Global Leader for East Asian Century) at Korea University.
 Her sociological interests include social network, inequality, and diversity.
 Throughout the internet and social media, she wants to discover the data that reflects social movement and constructions and integrate it with reality to create a better society.
 She believes quantifying our real life in a social science way can examine the impact of social context and social classes on human behavior.
 With data science and social network analysis, she studies how social solidarity and shared values are reconstructed into objective indicators and form patterns.